marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 new things out.

 That was my first mistake.
 Building a "static" website with Django is too cumbersome.
-You have to set up views, Jinja templates, run the server, get GitHub hooks for resetting the remote server in Digital Ocean when new commits are pushed, etc.
+You have to set up views, templates, run the server, get GitHub hooks for resetting the remote server in Digital Ocean when new commits are pushed, etc.

 Once the romantic view of a newbie blog-poster faded away, handling the whole apparatus to publish a note took more time than writing the note itself.